InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource.md

 If you need to, find someone in the InnerSource Commons to be the nominal author (As Told To).
 Could also be no-one if you do not want to take on authorship (common with a donut looking for a solution).

-## Acknowledgements (optional)

-Include those who assisted in helping with this pattern - both for attribution and for possible future follow up.
-Though optional, most patterns should list who helped in their creation.

-## Alias (optional)

-If this pattern is also known under a different name than what is listed unter **Title**, please list those alternative titles here. e.g. if the pattern is named after the problem it solves, a helpful alias might be one that describes the solution that is applied.